perpetually/perpetually/README.md

 - 🎓 Bachelor of Engineering in Electronic Information Engineering

-- 🌱 Currently learning Math & Philosophy.
+- 🌱 Currently learning Math & English.

 - 📚 Reading more about Apple, Harry Potter and how the computer works.